Sasikumar-Code/Sasikumar-Code/README.md

 - 🌱 I’m currently learning **Next.js, Express.js,**

-- 👨‍💻 All of my projects are available at [https://sks-portfolio.netlify.app/about](https://sks-portfolio.netlify.app/about)
+- 👨‍💻 All of my Practiced projects are available at [https://sks-portfolio.netlify.app/about](https://sks-portfolio.netlify.app/about)

 - 💬 Ask me about **React, Javascript, Bootstrap.**